fastify/fastify/docs/Guides/Delay-Accepting-Requests.md

   }
 ```

-Instead of updating each and every single controller that might use the
+Instead of updating every single controller that might use the
 `magicKey`, we simply make sure that no route that's related to customer requests
 will be served until we have everything ready.
 And there's more: we fail
 **FAST** and have the possibility of giving the customer meaningful information,